Holiday Accident Abroad Claims Guide – How Much Compensation Can I Claim?

 - You paid a single company for it under one invoice.

-- It included overnight accommodation or lasted for a period of more than 24 hours.
+- It included overnight accommodation or lasted for more than 24 hours.

 So, why does it matter if your holiday accident is covered by the Package Travel, Package Holidays, and Package Tour Regulations 1992?
 When the regulations are applicable, direct responsibility can be placed on the tour operator for any personal injury sustained or accident you have been involved in so long as it occurred through someone else’s negligence.

 These regulations can be beneficial in terms of an accident abroad jurisdiction.
 It means you can bring the claim within England and Wales and claim for a compensation fee agreement under UK law.

 If you want to claim for an accident on holiday, all you need to do is give us a call.
 We will talk you through the process as authorised and regulated by the solicitors we work with.
 And we will ensure that we have everything required to launch a successful compensation claim.

 We provide everyone with a free consultation, whereby you can ask any questions you have.
 We will ask you questions to understand the accident you were involved in and give you a thorough assessment of your case and your likelihood of securing compensation.
 Also, we can arrange a local medical for you if this is required.

-If we believe your case is strong enough to secure injury compensation, we will assign you to one of our experienced No Win No Fee solicitors.
+If we believe your holiday accident claims are strong enough to secure injury compensation, we will assign you to one of our experienced No Win No Fee solicitors.
 We won’t waste your time if we know that compensation is not a possibility.

 If someone you love has been involved in an accident on holiday that has been fatal, you will be able to claim on their behalf.
-You can claim if you are a family member of the deceased or a dependant of the deceased, such as their child, partner, spouse, or any other family member who relied on the deceased for financial assistance.
+You can claim if you are a deceased family member or a dependant of the deceased, such as their child, partner, spouse, or another family member who relied on the deceased for financial assistance.

 Fatal accidents on holiday can result in compensation being awarded for the following:

 - Bereavement award.